troclaux/notes/pandas.md

 - `df['age'].mean()`: mean
 - `df['city'].value_counts()`: counts how many times each unique value appears in a Series
+  - returns a Series sorted in descending order by default
 - `df.sort_values('age')`: sort by age

 ## cleaning data